Ortega and Murillo: Nicaragua's power couple

 Issued on:

-Managua (AFP) – Nicaragua's first couple, President Daniel Ortega and his wife Vice President Rosario Murillo, are both in their 70s but show no willingness to release their vice-like grip on power.
+Managua (AFP) – Nicaragua's first couple, President Daniel Ortega and his wife Vice-President Rosario Murillo, are both in their 70s but have shown no desire to relinquish their vice-like grip on power.

-On Sunday, they will almost certainly romp to victory in an election dismissed as "fake" by the European Union following a months-long campaign of political persecution.
+On Monday they romped to victory in an election dismissed as a "sham" by the United States following a months-long campaign of political persecution.

-More than 30 opposition figures, including former guerrilla comrades and seven potential presidential candidates, have been detained on charges such as "undermining sovereignty."
+More than 30 opposition figures, including former guerrilla comrades and seven potential presidential candidates, have been detained on vague charges of undermining Nicaragua's "sovereignty."

-Former guerrilla leader Ortega, known as "el comandante" (the commander) for his iron-fisted rule, first held power for 11 years after the 1979 revolution.
+Former guerrilla leader Ortega, known as "el comandante" (the commander) for his iron-fisted rule, first held power for 11 years after the 1979 revolution, including five years as president.

-Murillo, extravagant, with a penchant for poetry and art, is no less redoubtable, and her husband's right-hand woman, although some believe she holds true power in the country.
+Murillo, with a penchant for poetry and art, is no less redoubtable, and her husband's right-hand woman, though some believe she holds the true power.

 Known as "Companera Rosario" (Comrade Rosario), she has risen through the party ranks since her husband's re-election to the point of sharing control.